By Chris Carmichael,

 Especially for longer climbs, settle into an intensity level, breathing rate and cadence you can maintain.
 If you’re panting uncontrollably you’re riding at an unsustainable level.
 For prolonged climbs your breathing will be deep and labored when you’re near your maximum sustainable power, and you should able to speak in short phrases.

-Mashing too big a gear fatigues your leg muscles quickly, and spinning a ridiculously light gear if inefficient and spikes your heart rate.
-For most riders, the balance point between these extremes falls somewhere around 85-95rpm.
+Mashing too big a gear fatigues your leg muscles quickly, and spinning a ridiculously light gear is inefficient, has a higher oxygen cost, and spikes your heart rate.
+For most riders, the balance point between these extremes falls somewhere around 80-90rpm.

 Best Workout: 5x3min PowerClimb

 Long climbing repeats and other lactate threshold intervals are the cornerstones of climbing workouts.
-A great workout to add to your repertoire is a 5x 3minute PowerClimb workout.
+A great workout to add to your repertoire is a 5x 3minute PowerClimb workout, which pushes you above lactate threshold and closer to VO2 max.
 Each interval should be at about 120-125% of lactate threshold power, and you should take 5 minutes of easy spinning recovery between efforts.
 The idea is to pace your three-minute climb so your power output and pace start fading in the final 20-30 seconds.
 This means you don’t want to start out at full gas, crack at 60 seconds, and then ride the rest at an aerobic power output.
 You want to be above threshold the whole time.
 These efforts help build power and tolerance for short accelerations and changes in pitch on hills.

 Ride Faster Downhill

-Whether you’re trying to finish a Tour of California stage, a gran fondo, or the local group ride, descents are free speed.
+Whether you’re coming down a mountain pass, pacing yourself during a gran fondo, or pushing the pace at the local group ride, descents are free speed.
 Don’t give up time you worked hard to gain on the preceding climb.

 Get in the drops

 Descend with your hands in the drops for better aerodynamics and weight distribution, but forget the super tuck.
-You want a low position, but don’t mimic the pros by sitting on the top tube.
+You want a low position, but don’t sit on the top tube.
+That position was banned by the UCI for a reason, and those riders were skilled than you.
 Not only are the risks reasonably high, but is also takes more energy to hold those positions than to keep your rear on the saddle and lower your shoulders.
 If your bike fit doesn’t enable you to comfortably descend in the drops, which is a problem we see frequently, then you need your fit adjusted.

 Don’t ride the brakes